Best 9 MDM Solutions For macOS (2026)

 Hexnode Logo

 Hexnode is a unified endpoint management platform that handles MDM across macOS, iOS, Windows, Android, tvOS, and Fire OS from a single console.
-It stands out for BYOD management and large scale enrollment, making it a solid option for enterprises running diverse device fleets with a mix of corporate and personal hardware.
+We were impressed by how well it handles the corporate versus personal device split at enrollment.
+It’s a strong option for enterprises running diverse device fleets with a mix of corporate-owned and BYOD hardware.

-We found Hexnode handles the corporate versus personal device split well.
-You can distinguish between corporate owned and BYOD hardware at enrollment, applying different policies to each.
-Self enrollment via installation link makes onboarding fast for end users.
+Hexnode distinguishes between corporate-owned and BYOD hardware at enrollment, applying different policies to each.
+Self-enrollment via installation link makes onboarding fast for end users.
 Apple ADE and Android Enterprise enrollment are both smooth and well documented.
+Kiosk and lockdown modes offer real granularity without overcomplicating setup.
+Auto-lockdown triggers on offline corporate devices close a common security gap.
+Pricing starts at $1.08 per device per month for basic MDM and kiosk features.

-What Customers Are Saying
+What Customers Say

 Strengths

-• Separate enrollment policies for corporate and BYOD devices simplify mixed fleet management.
+• Separate enrollment policies for corporate and BYOD devices simplify mixed fleet management

-• Self enrollment links let end users onboard their own devices without IT hands on.
+• Self-enrollment links let end users onboard their own devices without IT hands-on

-• Auto lockdown triggers on offline corporate devices close a common security gap.
+• Auto-lockdown triggers on offline corporate devices close a common security gap

-• Competitive per device pricing starts at $1.08 monthly for basic MDM and kiosk.
+• Competitive per-device pricing starts at $1.08 monthly for basic MDM and kiosk

 Cautions